 Check Your Insurance Policies and Coverage

 This last tip goes beyond physically securing your property and deals with the financial side of hurricane damage.
 Serious hurricanes result in billions of dollars in damage3, with property often seriously damaged, if not outright destroyed.
-It’s crucial to reevaluate your insurance policies on residences, businesses and vehicles before a hurricane wreaks havoc.
+It’s crucial to reevaluate your insurance policies on residences, businesses insurance policies and vehicles before a hurricane wreaks havoc.
 Standard home insurance protects against wind damage, but most policies don’t protect against flooding.
 This means that separate flood insurance should be obtained before residences or businesses are up to their roofs in water.

 The same can be said regarding vehicle insurance; all but the most comprehensive insurance policies cover damage caused by hurricanes.
 It’s never a bad idea to reevaluate your policies before a storm touches down.
 Property insurance for businesses should be taken into special account, as there are varying degrees of coverage that deal with natural disasters and extreme weather.